MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 6.2.4
+- Fix warning statistics creation when new baseline is forced or no baseline exists.

 #### 6.2.3
 - Fail policies with correct error message when invalid YAML inputs are provided.
 - Fix policy result for warnings policy when baseline build is missing.